 - Did you use function libraries and/or shared ORs?

 - How long to develop a script?

-- Did the scripts need lot of maintenance?
+- Did the scripts need a lot of maintenance?
 If yes, why?

 Again, be sure to be prepared with the answers to these questions.

-Last piece of advice, be honest and straightforward.
+The last piece of advice, be honest and straightforward.
 Keep in mind that not all projects are same and not everybody follows the same methods.
-So we recommend that you have clear understanding of your project and exhibit the potential to learn.
+So we recommend that you have a clear understanding of your project and exhibit the potential to learn.
 Nobody expects you to know everything; they only expect you to know what you do best.

-Let’s move on to the technical QTP questions.
+Let’s move on to the technical QTP testing questions.